Grade Level: 4 (3-5)

 Interview grandparents or other senior citizens about solid waste disposal, packaging, etc. during their youth.

-Look at "Garbage: How can my community reduce waste?" at: http://www.learner.org/exhibits/garbage/intro.html.
+Look at "Reducing Waste: What You Can Do" at: https://www.epa.gov/recycle/reducing-waste-what-you-can-do.
 Click on the different links to learn about tips to reduce garbage.

 ContributorsAmy Kolenbrander; Jessica Todd; Malinda Schaefer Zarske; Janet Yowell